-Deep folliculitis is categorized as affecting the entire hair follicle, presenting some severe symptoms.
+Deep folliculitis affects the entire hair follicle, presenting some severe symptoms.

 - Barber’s itch (pseudofolliculitis barbae) is a staph infection that affects the hair follicle and usually happens to people with very curly or coarse hair cutting very close to the skin.

-- Eosinophilic folliculitis will generally affect the scalp and neck area and look like a rash with bumps.
+- Eosinophilic folliculitis generally affects the scalp and neck area and looks like a rash with bumps.

 - Gram-negative folliculitis looks like acne and is said to come from long-term antibacterial acne treatment.

-- Boils (furuncles)- Are very painful, a bump underneath the skin filled with pus, and are caused by an infected hair follicle.
+- Boils (furuncles)- These are very painful, a bump underneath the skin filled with pus, and are caused by an infected hair follicle.